 AI Launch Room

-A launch-readiness operating room for owners, gates, evidence, support, training, and rollback.
+A launch-readiness room for owners, readiness criteria, records, support, training, and rollback.

 Explore AI Launch Room- Go/no-go control sheet